Servings: 5 Total time: 1 hour 45 minutes Difficulty: beginner

 For a creamier touch : Add a little coconut milk at the end of cooking for a softer and smoother version.

-Keywords: Chicken colombo recipe, gluten-free West Indian recipe
+Keywords: Chicken Colombo recipe, gluten-free Caribbean recipe

 Rate this recipe